Sony A9 versus Canon 5D Mark III

 The A9 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the 5D Mark III has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D Mark III was succeeded by the Canon 5D Mark IV.

-So what is the bottom line?
-Is the Sony A9 better than the Canon 5D Mark III or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Sony A9 and the Sony A9?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Sony Alpha A9: